e-sites/Radon/README.md

       The folder to write the Radon.swift files to
   -w, --watch:
       Automatically watch the 'folder'
+  -r, --remove_foldernames:
+      Remove the name of the folder from the filename
 ```

 With the `--watch` option the cli app wil automatically scan the folder and generate the Radon files when any changes have been made inside that folder.